asheeshmathur/imageToAscii/README.md

 name and various configurable parameters.
 User can specify Tile Size, it's Widtht and Heigh, Font Size to display.

-By default 80 is the number of columns, but can changed.
+By default 80 is the number of columns, but can be changed.

+For incorporating Multithreading functionality CustomThread class has been added.